travetto/travetto/module/rest-session/README.md

   /**
    * Session initial issue timestamp
    */
-  readonly issuedAt: number;
+  readonly issuedAt: Date;
   /**
    * Expires at time
    */
-  expiresAt: number | undefined;
+  expiresAt: Date | undefined;
   /**
    * What action should be taken against the session */